Fragment molecular orbital: Introduction to FMO

 annotated samples of input and output files, Facio modelling software and video tutorials (AppliGuide movies, showing mouse clicks) for treating difficult PDB files with Facio.
 In addition to this book, there are several chapters published in other books.

 In 2013–2014, a Japanese journal, CICSJ Bulletin, published a series of FMO papers in Japanese (about 100 pages in total), which give a representative summary of the recent FMO development and applications done in Japan, including papers on the GAMESS/FMO interface in Facio and developing an OpenMP version of GAMESS/FMO on the K computer.

 Later, FMO was ported on the Fugaku and Summit supercomputers.

 There are several reviews of FMO published in 2007, 2012, 2014, 2017, and 2022.
 Two new FMO books were published in 2021 and 2023.

 The largest systems computed with FMO using DFTB are (a) a slab of fullerite surface containing 1,030,440 atoms, whose geometry was fully optimized and (b) a 10.7 μm white graphene nano material containing 1,180,800 atoms, for which Molecular dynamics simulations were performed.

 To facilitate applications of FMO to drug discovery, FMO consortium was established.

 Applications of FMO

 There are two main application fields of FMO: biochemistry and molecular dynamics of chemical reactions in solution.
 In addition, there is an emerging field of inorganic applications.

 In 2005, an application of FMO to the calculation of the ground electronic state of photosynthetic protein with more than 20,000 atoms was distinguished with the best technical paper award at Supercomputing 2005.

 A number of applications of FMO to biochemical problems has been published, for instance, to Drug design, quantitative structure-activity relationship (QSAR) as well as the studies of excited states and chemical reactions of biological systems.
-The adaptive frozen orbital (AFO) treatment of the detached bonds was developed for FMO, making it possible to study solids, surfaces and nano systems, such as silicon nanowrires.
+The adaptive frozen orbital (AFO) treatment of the detached bonds was developed for FMO, making it possible to study solids, surfaces and nano systems, such as silicon nanowires.
 FMO-TDDFT was applied to the excited states of molecular crystals (quinacridone).